moderndatacompany/dataos.info/docs/interfaces/workbench.md

 ### Pivot

+  With this intuitive interface, you can effortlessly rearrange and transform your data, enabling you to visualize and analyze it from different perspectives.

-With DataOS workbench, you can pivot your output tables/datasets through a click-and-drag interface instead of having to execute it as a SQL statement.
+With DataOS workbench, you can pivot your output tables/datasets through a click-and-drag interface and rearrange and transform your data.
+This eliminates the need to manually write complex SQL statements for pivoting operations.
 Click the option for More, and go to the Pivot option.

 ![Pivot and other option](workbench/pivot.png)